apache/flink/README.md

 ## Developing Flink

-The Flink committers use IntelliJ IDEA and Eclipse IDE to develop the Flink codebase.
+The Flink committers use IntelliJ IDEA to develop the Flink codebase.
 We recommend IntelliJ IDEA for developing projects that involve Scala code.

 Minimal requirements for an IDE are: